ewanmthompson/migrate-data/README.md

-# blog-api
+# migrate-data

 This is the Module 3 assignment lab for the edX Introduction to NodeJS course.

-This project merge data from two sources to a MongoDB database.
+This project merges data from two sources to a MongoDB database.

 # Usage

 $ npm i

 $ node migrate-data.js nnnn

 where nnnn is an integer specfying the parallel batch size, if omitted nnnn defaults to 100

 # Design